 “Sapir soon had our NY Rosh Chodesh group, a cohort of established NYC women professionals, on the floor painting a personal segment of a river-cum-tallis, singing and sharing about the flow of our lives, tears and hopes.
 In one session, she shifted the realm of possibility for the group from nice to spice.
-She seemed to do this with the power and humility, in the kind of effortless way, a true professional connected at the level of soul can offer….she is like the best in fusion music, she is the future fusion leadership – – a remarkable meld of talent, spirit and vision…”
+She seemed to do this with power and humility, in the kind of effortless way a true professional connected at the level of soul can offer… she is the best in fusion music; she is the future fusion leadership—a remarkable meld of talent, spirit and vision…”

 “Bara, your visit to Temple Israel was enthusiastically received.
 My congregants were impressed by your preparation, your creativity, your passion, your spirituality, and your willingness to share personal

-“I was impressed with how easy the group was able to embrace their own creative project.
-We were proud and eager to show what we had made and I learned a great deal about each person’s heartfelt values that are normally hard to uncover.
+“I was impressed with how easily the group was able to embrace their own creative project.
+We were proud and eager to show what we had made, and I learned a great deal about each person’s heartfelt values that are normally hard to uncover.
 Thank you!”